elinkev/docker-symfony/README.md

     docker-compose up
 ```

-- Start a bash shell `exec -it project_name-php bash`
+- Start a bash shell `docker exec -it project_name-php bash`
 - Check symfony requirements `symfony check:requirements` and start a new symfony project `symfony new . --version="7.0.*"`
 - Create a new repository in github for your project https://github.com/new
 - Remove the initial cloned git details `rm -rf .git` and initialize new empty git repo `git init` then add the newly created repository, commit and push